 Public Papers of George H.W.
 Bush - from the Bush Presidential Library

 There are also additional collections of speeches, papers, or works of individual presidents, some of which are listed below.
 Consult the library catalog using the president's name as author to search for additional compilations.

 The library also holds microfilm collections of the complete papers of some presidents.
 Please see our Presidential Papers in Microform page for a complete listing of these holdings.

 The Public Papers of the Presidents of the United States [print] (DOC-LC JK 1 .A52) is the annual cumulation of significant presidential statements.
 It covers most of what is in the Weekly Compilation.
 These annual cumulations are received about two years after the year that they cover.
 Volumes covering the administrations of Presidents Hoover, Truman, Eisenhower, Kennedy, Johnson, Nixon, Ford, Carter, Reagan, George H.W.
 Bush, Clinton, and George W. Bush are included in the Public Papers series.
-Volumes for 1991 - present are available online through FDSys.
+See below for what is available online.
 See the historical section for local holding information.

 - Adams, John.